Vienna is a farming community with manufacturers

 Locals gather for the Big Pig Jig and Christmas at the park

 "Our largest [event] is called the Big Pig Jig.
 It's a barbecue cooking competition.
 We usually have over 100 teams.
-Usually around the first weekend in November," Bowens says.
+Usually, it's around the first weekend in November," Bowens says.
 The two-day event has been a tradition for over 40 years, drawing visitors in from across the state.
 "We have Christmas in the park.
 When it's cool enough, we have hot chocolate and cookies.
 There's someone dressed as Santa Claus, and we have a tree decorating contest," Bowens adds.

 Trips to local spots and nearby Cordele